mrzor/gcloud_sync_ssh/README.md

 ## Limitations

-* SSH kwarg assignments that accept multiple values, like `DynamicForward` or `SendEnv`, are not supported.
-(TODO: accept multiple `-kw` opts and set them correctly)
 * Only works with one account at a time (TODO: Support iterating through all accounts exposed by `gcloud auth list`)
 * Can only be setup through commandline options (TODO: Support configuration file on top of gazillion command line options)
 * Doesn't support "jump box" setups or VPN setups - where you connect to the private IP address of your instances.
 (TODO: Support that!)
 * Is single-threaded synchronous (TODO: Support parallelism with either threads or async)
 * Formatting of new hosts is not _exactly_ the same as what `gcloud compute config-ssh` does.
 Notably, it has consistent space delimiting instead of having `=` on some lines and ` ` on others.
 (Probably won't fix)
-* SSH kwarg assignments must be given in exact case, like `DynamicForward`. `dynamicforward` will not work.
-(TODO: accept any casing for keywords in kwargs assignments)
 * There are no ways to setup 'specific' options other than the two builtins for new `Host`.
 (TODO: Accept Python plugins to allow arbitrarily complex schemes to add/edit SSH config per host)
 * Vanishing/deleted instances can only be removed from your config if their hostname is suffixed by `.<project-name>`.
 This is the GCP default.
 I found no other way to attribute a Host in your SSH config to a given SSH project.
 Workaround: remove everything with `gcloud compute config-ssh --remove` then use `gcloud_sync_ssh` as usual.
 (TODO: Support `--overwrite` flag that removes everything in the config block before running)
 * Instances in transitional states and suspended states are completely ignored by the tool.